arzwa/MultilocusIsland/docs/paper/draft.md

 incompatibilities, or the establishment of additional locally beneficial mutations [@barton2009; @bierne2011; @butlin2018; @kulmuni2020].
-In this paper, we focus on the conditions under which polygenic local adaptation can be maintained in the face of maladaptive gene flow.
+In this paper, we focus on the conditions under which polygenic local adaptation can be maintained in the face of maladaptive gene flow, assuming local fitness to be determined by an additive trait under directional selection.

 Despite mounting evidence that local adaptation is indeed often polygenic [@bomblies2022], little is known about the underlying genetic details: